|

 present, stroking and holding my lovely girl.

-your cat, in a sub-conscious effort to spare yourself pain when he or she
+emotionally from your cat, in a sub-conscious effort to spare yourself

 dies.
 But it doesn't work, you are going to feel pain at that time anyway, so you